astrostl/aws/README.md

 example2/example2-db02: ssh -i ~/aws/keys/example2.pem ec2-user@ec2-4-5-6-7.compute-1.amazonaws.com
 ```

-Running a command on a given account (danger, Will Robinson!):
+Running a command on a given account (danger, Will Robinson!) (this works for all too):
 ```bash
 # aws example2 uname -a
 example2/example2-db01: Linux